thomasdefise/OSCP_Resources/Enumeration/Network101.md

 The Lightweight Directory Access Protocol is an open, vendor-neutral, industry standard application protocol for accessing and maintaining distributed directory information services over an Internet Protocol (IP) network.

-We can use nmap to retrieves the LDAP root DSA-specific Entry
+We can use nmap to retrieves the LDAP root DSA-specific Entry An LDAP server MUST provide information about itself and other information that is specific to each server.
+This is represented as a group of attributes located in the rootDSE (DSA-Specific Entry)

 ```bash
 nmap -sT -Pn -n --open IP -p389 --script ldap-rootdse